Jazz (computer)

 The Jazz computer architecture is a motherboard and chipset design originally developed by Microsoft for use in developing Windows NT.
 The design was eventually used as the basis for most MIPS-based Windows NT systems.

 Microsoft intended NT to be portable between various microprocessor architectures so the MIPS RISC architecture was chosen for one of the first development platforms for the NT project in the late 1980s/early 1990s.
 However, around 1990, the existing MIPS-based systems (such as the TURBOchannel-equipped DECstation or the SGI Indigo) varied drastically from standard Intel personal computers such as the IBM AT—for example, neither used the ISA bus so common in Intel 386-class machines.

 Microsoft decided to design their own MIPS-based hardware platform on which to develop NT, which resulted in the Jazz architecture.
-Later, Microsoft sold this architecture design to the MIPS Computer Systems, Inc. where it became the MIPS Magnum.
+Later, Microsoft sold this architecture design to MIPS Computer Systems, Inc. where it became the MIPS Magnum.